The Cauchy problems for the 2D compressible Euler equations and ideal MHD system are ill-posed in $H^\frac{7}{4}(\mathbb{R}^2)$: Introduction and Main results

+For the isotropic $H^\frac74$ case, we have the following ill-posedness: there exists a family of initial data whose $H^\frac74$ norms shrink to $0$ as $\eta\to0$, yet the (first) shock of the corresponding solutions form in a future time $T_\eta^*$ for every $\eta$.\footnote{See Remark \ref{weak ill-posedness} for the details.} \end{thm}

-where $\Omega_{T_\eta^*}$ is a spatial neighborhood of the first (shock) singularity. \end{itemize} \end{thm} \begin{remark} In our proof, we algebraically reformulate the MHD system \eqref{MHD} via a wave-decomposition approach.
+\begin{remark} In our proof, under plane symmetry, we algebraically reformulate the MHD system \eqref{MHD} via a wave-decomposition approach.
 The success of our analysis crucially relies on a key fact that all the coefficients of the decomposed hyperbolic system are uniformly bounded.
 For a real physical system without any imposed mathematical condition on its structure, it is far from trivial that the coefficients $c^i_{im}$, $\gamma^i_{im}$, $\gamma^i_{km}$ of the decomposed system defined in \eqref{coec}-\eqref{coeg2} are bounded.
 Our carefully designed eigenvectors \eqref{regv}-\eqref{legv} ensure the required boundedness.
 Instead of directly verifying around 300 coefficients as for 3D in \cite{an2}, in this paper, for the 2D case, we find a concise proof via analyzing the leading-order terms of the potential problematic coefficients.
-See Section \ref{sbd} for the discussion. \end{remark} \begin{remark} To construct the suitable initial data, for here we get inspired by the ideas in Lindblad \cite{Lind96,Lind98}, Ohlmann \cite{Ohl} and An-Chen-Yin \cite{an2} and we extend them.
-Our initial data take the form $\theta |\ln (x)|^\alpha \mathcal{X}_\eta(x)\psi\Big(\frac{|\ln(x)|^\delta x_2^{2m}}{x^m}\Big)$.
-Ohlmann in \cite{Ohl} set the initial data to be $f_\varepsilon(x)\phi(x)\phi\Big(\frac{|\ln(x)|^\delta x_2}{\sqrt{x}}\Big)$, where $\phi$ is a smooth cut-off function and
+See Section \ref{sbd} for the discussion. \end{remark} \begin{remark} To construct suitable initial data, we get inspired by and extend the ideas in Lindblad \cite{Lind96,Lind98}, Ohlmann \cite{Ohl} and An-Chen-Yin \cite{an2}.
+In our ansatz, the initial data take the form